aarthi-deva/MACAFNet-ASD-Classification/README.md

 ---

-## Modifications in This Work
+## Novelty of This Work
-The original pipeline has been extended and modified for the MACAFNet framework:
+The original pipeline has been extended and adapted for the proposed MACAFNet framework:
 - Integrated multi-atlas feature extraction (CC200, AAL, HO, EZ, TT, Dosenbach160)
 - Adapted preprocessing pipeline for MACAFNet architecture
 - Added structured HDF5 storage for multi-atlas data